 The Living Music Foundation provides music lessons and training to children and communities who do not currently have access to resources, lessons, or instruments.
 Performing music is a transformative skill.
 It helps develop self-esteem, provides purpose, and spreads happiness in the community.
 Music can also create economic benefits for the musician.

 The volunteer program helps LMF expand their reach to help more communities, encourage confidence in the students, and create cross-cultural exchanges through the universal language of music.

-The Living Music Foundation recognized the amount of talent within the communities, but also saw that there was a lack of access to lessons, equipment, and trainers.
-LMF hopes to bring the joy of music to these communities and to foster their musical talents through providing lessons with professional trainers, and the space and equipment for the lessons.
+The Living Music Foundation recognized the amount of talent within the communities, but also saw that there was a lack of access to lessons, equipment, and teachers.
+LMF hopes to bring the joy of music to these communities and to foster their musical talents through providing lessons with talented musicians, and the space and equipment for the lessons.

 The individuals that LMF offers lessons and training to are often youth who could not continue with formal education, or adults with music talent that are lacking access to training and equipment.

 - Local primary and secondary schools, and institutions (such as universities, technical colleges)

 - Children’s homes and development centers (such as orphanages, compassion centers, etc.)

 - The general elite community and the working class, including business people who require

 The majority of our on-site training and visits are to Churches in Uganda since music is such an important part of worship and celebration of faith.